MXCAKE3893/komitto/README.md

 ## How It Works (Internal Flow)

 1. `git diff --staged` retrieves staged changes.
-2. Differences are transformed into a structured representation (`file path | operation | surrounding function/class signatures`) in XML‑like format.
+2. Differences are transformed into a structured representation (`file path | operation | surrounding function/class signatures`) in XML-like format.
-3. The configuration file defines a *system prompt*; this is merged with any user‑provided context and the diff representation to produce the final LLM input.
+3. The configuration file defines a *system prompt*; this is merged with any user-provided context and the diff representation to produce the final LLM input.
 4. Depending on CLI flags, the tool either streams tokens live (Rich UI) or returns a complete string instantly.
 5. The resulting text is copied to the clipboard; in interactive mode the user can accept, edit, regenerate, or cancel.

 ## License

-MIT © 2024‑2025
+MIT © 2024-2025